1587/speaking-exam/00-part4.md

 My answer:

 ```
-The job fair is held on January the 17th in XXX Hall , the event opens from 5:30 pm.
+The job fair is held on January the 17th in XXX Hall ,
+the event opens from 5:30 pm.
 Please remember that.

-The meeting opens from 5:30 pm. another meeting about XX was cancelled ,Please remember that.
+The meeting opens from 5:30 pm. another meeting about XX was cancelled ,
+Please remember that.

 According for the infomation,There are two online meetings,
 First, there is a event about XX  at 9:30 am.